formsort/oss/packages/web-embed-api/README.md

 Set a callback to be called when a step is completed.
 This includes the completion of the final step, before the `"FlowFinalized"` event.

+#### ResponderStateUpdated `(answers?: { [key: string]: any }) => void`

+Set a callback to be called whenever the responder state is updated, corresponding to when Formsort itself saves responder answers and delivers them to integrations.

+By default, this will correlate roughly to the `StepCompleted` event, since the default behavior is to save answers only when advancing between steps.
+However, if you have enabled [autoSave](https://docs.formsort.com/building-flows/variant-settings/additional-flow-settings#enable-autosave), then you will receive answers a short delay after a user has finished entering data.

 #### redirect `({ url: string, answers?: { [key: string]: any } }) => ({ cancel?: boolean }) | undefined`

 Set a callback to customize the way Formsort handles redirects.
 To cancel Formsort's handling of the redirect, return: